Decidability, Complexity, and Expressiveness of First-Order Logic Over the Subword Ordering: Introduction

 \subsection{Summary of results}

-Our first result is that, \emph{when constants are allowed}, the $\Sigma_1$ fragment of $\FOconst{A}$ is actually undecidable!
-This holds as soon as $A$ contains two distinct letters and exhibits a sharp contrast between the pure and the extended logic.
+Our first result is that, \emph{when constants are allowed}, the $\Sigma_1$ fragment of $\FOconst{A}$ is actually undecidable.
+In fact the $\Sigma_1$ fragment of $\FOconst[W]{A}$, where \emph{a single constant} $W\in A^*$ can be named, is undecidable unless $W$ is too simple.
+These results hold as soon as $A$ contains two distinct letters and exhibit a sharp contrast between the pure and the extended logic.
 We found this very surprising because, before hitting on undecidability, we had already developed algorithms that solve large classes of $\Sigma_1$ constraints. \\

 Our second result identifies a key factor influencing decidability: it turns out that free variables ranging over a ``thin'' language like $L=\tta^+\ttb\ttc^*$, are easier to handle than variables ranging over a ``wide'' language like $L'=(\tta+\ttb)^*$.
 The key difference is that a thin language only allows a bounded number of letter changes (in $L$ we have $\tta$'s, then $\ttb$'s, then $\ttc$'s) while a wide language contains words with arbitrarily many alternations between distinct letters.